Nuisance wildlife and pests—including rats, mice, raccoons, and mosquitoes—can carry many diseases that pose serious risks to your household.

 Variant Creutzfeldt-Jakob Disease (vCJD)

-In 1996, researchers determined that Variant Creutzfeldt-Jakob Disease (vCJD) was casually related to BSE, or bovine spongiform encephalopathy, more commonly known as ‘mad cow disease.’
-Since this discovery, the rare vCJD disease has been associated with humans that frequently consume beef products that are likely to contain mechanically recovered meat or head meat.
+In 1996, researchers determined that Variant Creutzfeldt-Jakob Disease (vCJD) was causally related to BSE, or bovine spongiform encephalopathy, more commonly known as ‘mad cow disease.’
+Since this discovery, the rare vCJD disease has been associated with humans who frequently consume beef products that are likely to contain mechanically recovered meat or head meat.

 Currently, vCJD is extremely rare due to extensive monitoring systems.
 However, there are one or two cases per every one million people each year.